wu-hongjun/wu-hongjun/README.md

 ### About
 😄 - Hi there!
-I'm Hongjun Wu (he/they), a technical artist and AI researcher from Cornell Tech!
+I'm Hongjun Wu (he/they), a technical artist and AI researcher!
+(In plain language, I make robots and video games)

 😆 - Proficent in oversleeping(?), causing fire alarm(??), and commit unmergable conflicts(???).